Skip to main contentSkip to article

 3-bedroom 1,650 sq ft three-storey townhouse, 2019 build, central Routley sub-zone, 6 minutes walking distance to Routley Park, inside the Topham Elementary + Yorkson Creek Middle + R.E.
 Mountain Secondary catchment ladder, asking $1,049,000.
 Listed by competing brokerage; no agency conflict.

 The decision math: this is the cheapest practical entry point for the Topham + Yorkson Creek + R.E.
 Mountain IB catchment ladder with park walkability.
-Compare to a Yorkson 2018-build at $1.10M (6% premium for the Yorkson commercial-strip walkability), or a Latimer presale at $720K with 750 m to Willowbrook Station (different decision: TOD corridor premium vs. school-catchment premium).
+Compare to a Yorkson 2018-build at $1.10M (6% premium for the Yorkson commercial-strip walkability), or a Latimer presale at $720K with 750 m to Willowbrook Station (a different decision: a transit-corridor bet against a school-catchment one).

 Frequently asked questions